pythonincloud/jekyll-theme-chirpy/_posts/Python Tutorials/Learn to Code in Just 30 Minutes!/2023-05-10-python-tutorial-step-4.md

 > We use the equals sign "=" between variable name and an object we want to give this name to.
 {: .prompt-info }

+## Example #1

-Let's use a variable in our first 'hello world' program, for now we simply give it the name "my_variable".
+Let's now use a variable in our first 'hello world' program, for now we simply give it the name "my_variable".
 ```python
 my_variable = "hello world"
 print(my_variable)